mishkasuman1/Cobble-Stone-Project/README.md

 1. Install required libraries (in case not installed): pip install matplotlib

-2. Execute the script and we will see a real-time plot with anomalies flagged in red.
+2. Execute the script by running the following command in the terminal and we will see a real-time plot with anomalies flagged in red. python anomaly_detection.py